kiruanime2003/kiruanime2003/README.md

 # Hello

-<p>An empathetic who loves working with cross functional teams.I believe in the power of visualization and focus.</p>
+<p>An empathetic who loves working with cross functional teams.
+I believe in the power of visualization and focus.</p>

 Currently I'm pursuing a Bachelor's degree in Computer Science.